gorkemkeskinkol/SpoofDPI-MacOS-Daemon/README.md

 ## 🛠 Roadmap
 - [ ] Add CI workflow for syntax checks
 - [ ] Support for more granular pf rule configuration
-- [ ] Integration with system tray notifications

 ---